bernaspereirix/whos-not-following-me/README.md

 ### Saving your follower list to LocalStorage

-- Open your personal instagram profile and click on the Followers button, and scroll down all the way to the bottom of your follower list.
+- Open your personal Instagram profile and click on the Followers button, and scroll down all the way to the bottom of your follower list.
 - Copy the contents of `main.js` to your DevTools console.
 - Replace both `<your_ig_username_here>` placeholders with your actual Instagram username, as a `String`.
 - Uncomment the call to the `listAndSaveUsers` function.